Lyptik/Augmenta-Borderlands/README.md

 This code was developped and tested on OSX 10.10 with Of 0.8.4 and on Linux Ubuntu 14.04.2 with Of 0.8.4

+You can use these free sounds to test the application (provided by Chris Carlson) : http://www.borderlands-granular.com/app/borderlands_defaults.zip

 ## Notes

 Performance obtained with Jackd2 on Linux are far more efficient than OSX and iPad version